-You want to inspect a house or carry out some repairs, but the tenant is not giving access.
+You want to inspect a house or carry out some repairs, but the tenant is not giving you access.
 This is a situation that replays on many premises.
-You fix the fence, ensure the heating furnace filters are changed, and contracts the plumber to fix the tenants clogged water lines, but you have no right of way?
+You fix the fence, ensure the heating furnace filters are changed and contract the plumber to fix the tenant’s clogged water lines, but you have no right of way?

 Before exploring the situations when the landlord is allowed by law to enter the property, it is important to start by checking out the rights of the tenant.